johnmoses/zero-to-hero-dsa/breadth-first-search/README.md

 # Breadth First Search

-Breadth First Search algorithm is a traversal technique that explores nodes level by level in a tree or graph.
+Breadth First Search algorithm is a traversal technique that explores nodes level by level in a tree, graph or matrix.

 It works by first visiting all nodes in a level before visiting other nodes in the next level.
 It makes use of a queue (First In First Out) to deque a node and enqueue it's children.